Mickey42302/JavaEditionCreativeGoodies/README.md

 ## Introduction

-This Fabric mod adds hidden items to the Creative menu in Minecraft: Java Edition.
+This Fabric mod adds unlisted items to the Creative menu in Minecraft: Java Edition.
 It also adds some bug fixes and a custom texture to the Debug Stick.

+## Installation

-To use this mod, you must have Fabric installed for 1.21.5.
-You also need to have the Fabric API mod installed.
+To install this mod, place the JAR file in your "mods" directory.
+You must also install the Fabric API.

 ## Disclaimer